io-gui/io/.github/CONTRIBUTING.md

 ## Important notes:

-* Don't include any build files in your commit.
+* Don't include any build files in your commit unless you are building a new release.
-* Not all new features will need a new example.
-Simpler features could be incorporated into an existing example.
-Bigger features may be asked to add an example demonstrating the feature.
 * Making changes may require changes to the documentation.
 * If you make a PR, but it is not actually ready to be pulled into the dev branch, then please [convert it to a draft PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request#converting-a-pull-request-to-a-draft).

-This project is currently contributed mostly via everyone's spare time.
-Please keep that in mind as it may take some time for the appropriate feedback to get to you.
-If you are unsure about adding a new feature, it might be better to ask first to see whether other people think it's a good idea.

-This file has been created from [this file](https://github.com/mrdoob/three.js/blob/dev/.github/CONTRIBUTING.md).
+This file has been modified from [three.js contributing guide](https://github.com/mrdoob/three.js/blob/dev/.github/CONTRIBUTING.md).